eXascaleInfolab/bench-vldb20/README.md

 # ImputeBench: Benchmark of Imputation Techniques in Time Series

-ImputeBench implements over 15 SOTA recovery techniques for blocks of missing values in time series.
+ImputeBench implements over 15 advanced imputation techniques for missing blocks in time series.
 It evaluates their precision and runtime on various real-world time series datasets using different recovery scenarios.
 Technical details can be found on our
 PVLDB 2020 paper: <a href = "http://www.vldb.org/pvldb/vol13/p768-khayati.pdf">Mind the Gap: An Experimental Evaluation of Imputation of Missing Values Techniques in Time Series </a>.
 The benchmark can be easily extended with new algorithms (C/C++, Python, or Matlab), datasets, and scenarios.

 - **Imputation Algorithms**: The original benchmark implements the following algorithms (in C++):